-To use less Polystyrene consider taking your containers to the takeaway and refusing the foam trays that they supply.
+To use less Polystyrene, consider taking your containers to the takeaway and refusing the foam trays they supply.

 Phthalates are used in the manufacture of plastics to aid flexibility.
-Therefore as the structure of plastics in this category are unknown they may contain phthalates and other undisclosed additives.
+Therefore as the structure of plastics in this category is unknown, they may contain phthalates and other undisclosed additives.

 How To Recycle “Other” Plastic

 These items are rarely accepted into the recycling system.
-Why not see if you can repurpose them instead, get creative today, and make your very own plastic predator!
+So why not see if you can repurpose them instead, get creative today, and make your very own plastic predator!

 Why Are Some Plastics Not Recycled

-So now you know all about your plastic waste, what it is and what it becomes.
-However apart from sorting, how can you improve its chances of being recycled and not going to landfill or the incinerator?
+So now you know all about your plastic waste, what it is, and what it becomes.
+However, apart from sorting, how can you improve its chances of being recycled and not going to landfills or incinerators?

 Here are some tips: